bokulich-lab/HPV-multiOmics/README.md

 # Multi-Omics Predictive Modelling of Cervicovaginal Microenvironment

-This repository accompanies the publication: "Multi-omics data integration reveals metabolome as the top predictor of the cervicovaginal microenvironment".
+This repository accompanies the preprint: "Integration of multi-omics data improves prediction of cervicovaginal microenvironment in cervical cancer" (citation below).
 It includes all published analyses, namely the data analysis and modelling in notebook `a-modelling-HPV.ipynb` and the analysis of the interaction of microbiome and metabolome in the notebook `b-mmvec-HPV.ipynb`.

 To reproduce the published results please follow the below setup instructions (they are unique for each of the two notebooks).